AdobeDocs/aep-mobile-sdkdocs/src/pages/edge/identity-for-edge-network/index.md

 # Identity for Edge Network

-The Adobe Experience Platform Identity mobile extension enables identity management from your mobile app when using the Adobe Experience Platform Mobile SDK and the [Edge Network extension](../edge-network/index.md).
+The Adobe Experience Platform Identity mobile extension enables identity management, including the Experience Cloud ID (ECID), from your mobile app when using the Adobe Experience Platform Mobile SDK and the [Edge Network extension](../edge-network/index.md).

+Use the Identity for Edge Network extension when including the Edge Network extension into an application.
+The Identity for Edge Network extension is not used with Adobe Solution extensions, which must use the [Identity for Experience Cloud ID Service extension](../../home/base/mobile-core/identity/index.md).

 ## Configure the Identity extension in the Data Collection UI